badoo/techblog/_posts/2014-10-08-css-centre-boxes.markdown

 {% endhighlight %}

 Of course this Javascript can be improved by getting the margin/ box width values on the fly, but you get the idea.
-If this function is then hooked to init, resize and orientation change events, we'll end up satisfying all of product's requirements:
+If this function is then hooked to init, resize and orientation change events, we'll end up satisfying all the requirements:

 <table>
 <tr>